manishdevraj/jarvis/README.md

 * Happy number
 * Find a cycle in a linked list
 * Find if linked list is a palindrome or not
+* Find middle of the linked list
+* Rearrange linked list in a certain fashion

 ### [[⬆]](#toc) <a name='intervals'>Interval problem</a>